-Our guests love Rhiw Goch Cottage for it's rustic charm and it's gardens with landscaped areas, secluded glades and viewpoints over the valley set in 17 acres of craggy ancient woodland full of wildlife.
-It's quiet and peaceful and you're welcome to picnic, meditate or exercise in the gardens.
-The cottage is basic but cosy and well placed to enjoy all of Northwest Wales.
+Our guests love Rhiw Goch Cottage for it's rustic charm and it's large mature gardens with landscaped areas and secluded glades merging into wild and ancient birch and oak woodland.
+The viewpoints over the valley and views of Moel Siabod are truly stunning.
+Set in 17 acres of craggy woodland, the 400 year old Rhiw Goch is hewn from the local slate and nestled between cliffs and rocky outcrops.
+Remote woodland with clean air invites in a large range of the British wildlife, a perfect place for the enthusiast.
+It's quiet and peaceful up here on the hillside and you're welcome to use the picnic tables, exercise in the gardens or just sit and absorb the tranquillity.
+The self-contained one bedroom cottage itself is basic but cosy and well equipped and is well placed to enjoy all the mountain walks, cycle trails and tourist attractions of Northwest Wales.

-To book please send us a message via the contact form or leave a message on the phone, we'll get back to you as soon as possible.
+To book please send us a message via the contact form, we'll get back to you as soon as possible.

-The cottage is detached from the main house across a courtyard and you're welcome to enjoy the gardens and picnic tables.
+The cottage is detached from the main house across a courtyard.
 The cottage has it's own parking space and patio plus table and chairs with views over the garden.
-Not suitable for unsupervised children under 10 due to ponds and craggy rocks.
+We welcome couples, small groups and families with children over the age of 10 - unfortunately the gardens are not suitable for unsupervised younger children due to ponds and craggy rocks.

-One large en suite bedroom with one kingsize bed and an adult size bunk bed (max weight on top 12 stone, 170lb, 75kg), the rest of the cottage is open plan.
-Fully equipped kitchen, fridge with small freezer compartment, toaster, oven and hob.
-Living room with wood burner, 2 seater sofa and 2 easy chairs plus FreeSat TV and DVD player.
-Dining room - large table for 4 people and 2 seater sofa, big window overlooking the garden.
+There is one large en suite bedroom with a kingsize bed and an adult size bunk bed (max weight on top 12 stone, 170lb, 75kg), the rest of the cottage is open plan.
+The kitchen is fully equipped, with fridge plus small freezer compartment, toaster, oven and hob.
+In the living room is a wood burner, 2 seater sofa and 2 easy chairs plus FreeSat TV and DVD player.
+There is a large range of condensed books on the shelves and a cupboard full of jigsaws and games.
+The dining room has a table for 4 people and a 2 seater sofa, with a large window overlooking the garden.

-The cottage is heated by wood burner which heats 2 radiators, it will be ready laid for you to light plus enough wood for a fire every evening.
-There are additional electric heaters.
-Main living area has a slate floor with a rug so bring your slippers, bedroom is a wood floor with rug.
+The cottage is heated by wood burner which heats 3 radiators, it will be ready laid for you to light plus enough wood for a fire every evening.
+There is an additional portable electric heater, and an electric bathroom heater.
+Basin and sink water is heated both from the wood burner and an electric heater.
+The shower is electric and so provides instant hot water.

-Betws-y-Coed is 3 miles away with good cafes, restaurants and shops and Zipworld Fforest.
-Blaenau Ffestiniog for the steam railway and Zip World attractions is about 7 miles away as is Llanrwst for food shopping.
+The lively tourist town of Betws-y-Coed is 3 miles away with all it's cafes, restaurants and shops.
+Llanrwst is about 7 miles where there is good food shopping.

 "This place is an off-grid gem!
 The gardens and surrounding views alone make this property really special, add in the beautiful stone cottage and wood fire and it's a perfect place to escape and de-stress.
 It's close to Betws-y-Coed and Zip World fforest park.
 Peter seems a lovely guy too!
 Needless to say we really recommend this property if you're planning to stay in the area."